rendrjs/rendr/README.md

 Rendr is a small library that allows you to run your [Backbone.js](http://backbonejs.org/) apps seamlessly on both the client and the server.
 Allow your web server to serve fully-formed HTML pages to any deep link of your app, while preserving the snappy feel of a traditional Backbone.js client-side MVC app.

+## Documentation

+The documentation website is: [rendrjs.github.io](http://rendrjs.github.io).
+If you have any feedback or changes for the documentation please create an [issue](https://github.com/rendrjs/rendrjs.github.io/issues).
+The documentation is easy to submit changes to as well!
+Simply create a fork and use the Github Markdown editor to make and preview any changes, then open just open a Pull Request.

 ## Reporting problems and getting help

 Please use the [issue tracker][issues] to report bugs.
 For support with using